katcipis/sophia/notes/books/philosophy-software-design.md

 it hides considerably complexity from the caller through a very simple interface.

+Of course that on the issue of information hiding you can also be wrong on the direction of hiding necessary information, which will also result in a bad design.
+The most classical example of this being remote objects that tried to hide in the abstraction failure modes that can't be safely hidden from the programmer.

+In the end the best take away from the whole deep modules idea is to consider the cost of interfaces and how clients compose them when thinking about complexity instead of only seeing the complexity of the implementation.
+When a service has a lot of complex code but its interface is small and simple, just refactoring the service will probably be better than splitting it up into multiple smaller ones.

 ## To split or to not split, that is the question

+General purpose modules

 ## Design errors out of existence